aco950/aws-cloud-prac-notes/14_aws_billing.md

-Pricing and Support
+# Pricing and Support

+## Steps for Evaluating Your Pricing Needs:
-- Examine fundamental characteristics of product
+* Examine fundamental characteristics of product
-- Estimate usage
+* Estimate usage
-- Map usage to prices
+* Map usage to prices

-- Fundamentals of Pricing
+## Fundamentals of Pricing
-  - You pay only for what you need/consume
+* You pay only for what you need/consume
-    - Less dependency on forecasting
+  * Less dependency on forecasting
-  - No contracts/termination fees
+* No contracts/termination fees
-  - Pay less per unit as you grow
+* Pay less per unit as you grow
-  - Reserved instances (EC2 and RDS):
+* Reserved instances (EC2 and RDS):
-    - AURI (all upfront)
+  * AURI (all upfront)
-    - PURI (partial upfront)
+  * PURI (partial upfront)
-    - NURI (no upfront)
+  * NURI (no upfront)
-  - Storage
+* Storage
-    - The more you use, the less you pay.
+  * The more you use, the less you pay.
-    - Data transfer in is always free.
+  * Data transfer in is always free.
-  - Consolidated Billing
+* Consolidated Billing
-    - If you have multiple AWS accounts, you can consolidate your AWS usage using Consolidated Billing and get tiering benefits based on the total usage across your accounts.
+  * If you have multiple AWS accounts, you can consolidate your AWS usage using Consolidated Billing and get tiering benefits based on the total usage across your accounts.

 - Pricing Details
   - Pay for: